Lectures and Films

 - September 4: Martin Grenier with The Wyoming Game and Fish Department’s Nongame Management.

-- October 2: Dr. Craig Lee with Archaeology and Retreating Glaciers (tentative).
+- November 6: Dr. Craig Lee with Archaeology and Retreating Glaciers.

 - December 4: Kevin Hurley with Rocky Mountain Bighorn Sheep in the Greater Yellowstone Ecosystem.